yuxin2003/yuxin2003.github.io/_pages/about.md

   - /about.html
 ---

-Yuxin is a master's student in [Institute of Communication and Media Research (IKMZ)](https://www.ikmz.uzh.ch/en.html), University of Zurich.
-Before coming to IKMZ, he earned his B.A. with distinction from [Shanghai International Studies University](https://en.shisu.edu.cn/).
+Hello, I'm Yuxin.
+I'm a master's student in [Institute of Communication and Media Research (IKMZ)](https://www.ikmz.uzh.ch/en.html), University of Zurich.
+Before coming to IKMZ, I earned my B.A. with distinction from [Shanghai International Studies University](https://en.shisu.edu.cn/).

-Yuxin was honored with the Excellent Graduate Award of Shanghai in 2024.
-His education has been supported by a number of scholarships, including the Chinese Undergraduate National Scholarship.
+I was honored with the Excellent Graduate Award of Shanghai in 2024.
+My study has been supported by a number of scholarships, including the Chinese Undergraduate National Scholarship.

-Yuxin's research focuses on Internet use and well-being.
-He specializes in the use of survey, behavioral experiment, and quantitative methods.
-You can learn more about his research in the [Research Works](https://yuxin2003.github.io/research/) page.
+My research focuses on emerging technology and well-being.
+I specialize in the use of quantitative methods (survey, experiment, and experience sampling method).
+You can learn more about my research in the [Research Works](https://yuxin2003.github.io/research/) page.

 ---